Nuitka/Nuitka-website/doc/pages/Streaming.rst

 ******

 I believe the weekend should be used.
-Not sure yet when exactly I can start.
-I have told myself to first get the website in place.
-With the Sphinx migration done, I do think that Stripe payment integration needs to go next, but I might do that at the same time, or even during streams. :)
+Not sure yet when exactly I can start, I am aiming for mid January right now, with a test stream before that.

-I plan to stream with one lunch/sports break, a morning and an afternoon or evening, and maybe if I get carried away, more often.
+I plan to stream with one lunch/sports break, on my CEST morning and an afternoon or evening time, and maybe if I get carried away, more often.

 ******
  What